surgery18/HouseReAIze/backend/request.md

 ## Requirements

-- Episode duration must be 2 minutes long
+- Episode duration should be at least 2 minutes long
 - Only one character can speak at a time
 - A character cannot be on the same node at a time
 - A character can either start off the screen, invisible, or be visible at a node already